 Send a Teen to Prom

 Your tax-deductible donation supports teens who have kidney disease have something to look forward to meet their peers and make friendships that will last a lifetime.
 Please consider a donation to the 25th Annual Renal Teen Prom.
 Enter “25th Prom” in the notes section of the form.

 Create your own fundraiser to help support the Renal Teen Prom.
 It’s easy to get started, and we’ll give you all the support and tools you’ll need to make your fundraiser a success.

 Learn more about what’s entailed with this list of frequently asked questions asked about the prom.

 Prom season comes early for teens and young adults who have been diagnosed with kidney disease, who are on dialysis or who have a kidney transplant.
-The Renal Teen Prom is inspired by Lori Hartwell, RSN’s President and Founder, who missed her own prom due to being on dialysis form age 12-24 and missing many school activities.
+The first prom was held in 1999 by Lori Hartwell, RSN’s President and Founder, who missed her own prom due to being on dialysis from age 12-24 and missing many school activities.
 She didn’t want other teens to miss this coming of age event and have the opportunity to meet each other.
 The prom brings these young people together to share their experiences, strengths, and hopes.
 It lets them know they are not alone and that ‘one friend can make a difference’.
 This event is at no charge to attendees and their guests.

 Thanks to our 2024 Corporate Partners